ordina-jworks/ordina-jworks.github.io/_posts/2016-04-19-Lagom-First-Impressions-and-Initial-Comparison-to-Spring-Cloud.md

 ## Comparison with Spring

-**Spring** has been out there for more than 10 years and with Spring Boot and Spring Cloud a trend has been set to move to self-contained applications as a basis for microservices development.
+Spring has been out there for more than 10 years and with Spring Boot and Spring Cloud a trend has been set to move to self-contained applications as a basis for microservices development.
-Spring Cloud wraps the Netflix stack and makes it accessible.
 Spring reaps the fruits of the Netflix OSS while offering Spring's own components such as Spring Cloud Config and Spring Security as well.
-The Netflix and Spring stack comes with dashboards out of the box together with all the necessary tools to build and run microservices in production.
+The Netflix and Spring stack comes with all the necessary tools to build and run microservices in production.

+Externalized configuration, out-of-the-box free dashboards for service registries, circuit breaker monitoring and distributed tracing, integration with service registries such as Eureka, Consul and Zookeeper, production-ready monitoring and metrics features with Actuator endpoints, integration with build tools such as Maven and Gradle and extensive security features including upcoming integration with [Vault](https://www.vaultproject.io) are only a subset of the features Spring has to offer.

 Seeing as Lagom is still in its early days, it wouldn't be fair to Lightbend to make an in-depth comparison with the Spring stack.
-We hope that Lagom will continue to grow towards a more mature framework and a true alternative to Spring.
+We hope that Lagom will continue to grow towards a more mature framework and a true alternative to Spring on all levels.
 The first steps we currently see look promising and we hope that they will consider our remarks for how they want to further evolve the framework.
 It's great to see more microservices frameworks become available and we applaud Lightbend for taking up the competition with Spring.